k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 In TDM V8.1, the previous TDM translation has been replaced with [MTables](/articles/09_translations/06_mtables_overview.md) to support development on both Fabric Studios: Desktop-Studio and Web-Studio.

-The following MTables have been added to the **References** in the TDM library.
+The following MTables have been added to the **References** by the TDM Library.
 Note that you **must deploy the Reference to Fabric** after updating the MTables:

 <table width="900pxl">
 <tbody>